rwhitcroft/rwhitcroft.github.io/index.markdown

 While Carbon Black generally leaves PowerShell alone because it is an allowlisted application, Cortex does not.
 In fact, the moment the `Add-Type` cmdlet is executed with the `DllImport` directive, Cortex kills the PowerShell process.
 It may be possible to obfuscate the `Add-Type` arguments, but this seems like a losing battle.

+I did try disabling AMSI, but my guess is Cortex is using its own inspection engine and not relying on AMSI, which is probably a good decision since AMSI seems to be notoriously easy to disable.
+See https://amsi.fail.

 <br/>
 <hr/>